Tables as Texts or Images: Evaluating the Table Reasoning Ability of LLMs and MLLMs: Limitations

 \section{Limitations}

 In this study, we do not intend to exhaust every possible text representation, image representation of tables, or every possible LLM.
 Moreover, we do not have access to the closed-source LLMs behind their API.
+Instead, we designed our experiments to try to explore the research questions we raised in this paper.
 We hope our findings and insights in this paper can inspire future research on table-related tasks.